Seven questions you need to ask before hiring a Social Media Manager

 Ultimately, you want results.
 Your social media manager is responsible for developing and owning the social media marketing plan.
 They will identify the measurable goals that reflect your current business priorities, put tracking and measurement in place, test new activity, spot and resolve issues, and they’ll work towards agreed Key Performance Indicators.

-To achieve all this, they will have a deep understanding of each platform’s algorithm and best practice, along with the confidence to test and experiment with new trends.
-In short, the job is data-driven from end-to-end.
+To achieve all this, they will need to have a deep understanding of each platform’s algorithm and best practices, along with the confidence to test and experiment with new trends.
+In short, the job is data-driven from end to end.

 Social media and digital marketing platforms provide essential data that enable you to build an accurate picture of your clients, their behaviour, interests and preferences, and how they engage with your brand online.
 Insights that your social media manager will use to optimise your online activity and plan future campaigns that deliver the best ROI.

 7) What does your Social Media Manager need from you?

 You need to be clear about what social media marketing can and can’t do.
 The digital world has revolutionised our lives and how we do business, but it isn’t the answer to everything.
 Having realistic expectations of what social media marketing and your SMM can deliver (and what they can’t) will help avoid costly mistakes and misunderstandings.

 Think about putting some boundaries in place before you talk about plans, campaigns and channels.
 Social media management can easily turn into a 24/7 role.
 A quick Google search will turn up tens of thousands of articles and interviews discussing how high current burnout rates are among social media professionals.
 The pressure of being constantly ‘on call’ is taking its toll.

 There’s no doubt that the right SMM will be an asset to your business, but it pays to do your homework first.
 Think about:

 - Your objective – how does digital marketing fit into your business strategy and marketing plan?